ispras/casr/README.md

 Triage is based on stack trace comparison from [gdb-command](https://github.com/anfedotoff/gdb-command).

 Explanation of severity classes could be found [here](docs/classes.md).
+You could take a closer look at usage details [here](docs/usage.md).

 ## Getting started